aguglielmi1/jotform-embed-fraud-risk-inquiry-form/README.md

+# This fork is used to embed the fraud risk inquiry form

 # README for Custom App Base

 This repository is a starting point for [Copilot Apps](https://www.copilot.com/apps).
 It is built using using [Next.js](https://nextjs.org/) and was bootstrapped with [create-next-app](https://nextjs.org/docs/pages/api-reference/create-next-app).